djeang/vincer-dom/readme.md

 `./jekaw cleanPack` will compile, test and package the library in jar file.

+You can also launch the `jeka/def/Build#main` method directly from your IDE.

 ## How to release

 Releasing just consists in putting a Git tag.
 If a tag is present on the current commit, the build signs and pushes artifacts to OSSRH public release repo.
-Artifacts are simply pushed on OSSRH Snapshot repo otherwise.
+Artifacts are simply pushed to OSSRH Snapshot repo otherwise.

 You can directly put a tag on the remote branch with `./jekaw git#tagRemote`.
 This will list the existing tags